1. WHAT IS THE SHELF LIFE OF SECURE SET?

 2. WILL SECURE SET AFFECT THE SOIL AROUND THE POST?

-Secure Set is an inert plastic, closed cell, structural foam that will not allow water or air to move through it.
-It does not leach or have any nutritional value that would promote fungicidal or bacterial growth.
-It has no affect on the soil or the environment around the post.
+Secure Set is an inert plastic, closed-cell, structural foam that will not allow water or air to move through it.
+It does not leach or has any nutritional value that would promote fungicidal or bacterial growth.
+It has no effect on the soil or the environment around the post.

 3. WILL SECURE SET HELP PREVENT ROT FOR WOOD POSTS OR RUST ON METAL POSTS?

 Since Secure Set is a closed-cell material, water or air (oxygen) does not move through it.
 Without air or water next to the post below ground line, there is no rot or rust.
 Therefore wood, metal, and vinyl posts will last years and years longer than if they had been set in concrete.

 4. WILL I NEED GRAVEL AT THE BOTTOM OF MY POST HOLE?